WELCOME TO ST DAVID AND ST JOHN BOSCO CLASSES

 Dear Parents and Carers,

 We hope you have all had a great summer, rested and ready for the year ahead.
-All of the Year 1 team have closely worked together to plan an exciting first half term for the children.
+The Year 1 team have closely worked together to plan an exciting first half term for the children.
 We are looking forward to getting to know your child.

 The first half of the term is a transitional period from the Foundation Stage.
 The children continue to have access to the Early Years curriculum with a gentle easing into the National Curriculum by half term.
 Research has shown, and it is now widely recognised, that this approach allows the children to adapt to formal learning in a relaxed and enjoyable way.